InfoSofXD/haraj-cars/haraj_ohio/car_scarper/README.md

 # Car Scraper Module

-This module contains the car scraping functionality for the Haraj Ohio app, organized by website.
+This module contains the car scraping functionality for the Haraj Cars app, organized by website.

 ## Structure